mmcdermott/MEDS_transforms/src/MEDS_transforms/extract/README.md

 1. Arranged in a series of files on disk of an allowed format (e.g., `.csv`, `.csv.gz`, `.parquet`)...
 2. Such that each file stores a dataframe containing data about patients such that each row of any given table corresponds to zero or more observations about a patient at a given time...
-3. And you can configure how to extract those observations in the time, code, and numerical value format of MEDS in the event conversion `yaml` file format specified below, then... this tool can automatically extract your raw data into a MEDS dataset for you in an efficient, reproducible, and communicable way.
+3. And you can configure how to extract those observations in the time, code, and numeric value format of MEDS in the event conversion `yaml` file format specified below, then... this tool can automatically extract your raw data into a MEDS dataset for you in an efficient, reproducible, and communicable way.